Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### Duplicate(number)
 > Duplicates the node, returning a new node with all of its properties, signals, groups, and children copied from the original.
-The behavior can be tweaked through the (see ).Note: For nodes with a attached, if has been defined with required parameters, the duplicated node will not have a .
+The behavior can be tweaked through the (see ).
+Internal nodes are not duplicated.Note: For nodes with a attached, if has been defined with required parameters, the duplicated node will not have a .
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">